Ahila700/NBA_Position_Classifier/README.md

 Obviously the point of the classification model is to achieve a high accuracy but i had another idea in mind as well, what if my model is wrong, but its wrong because a player is just classified poorly.
 Well thats what i hope to achieve, i want a good model not based solely on how well it scores but how well it classifies players by their style of play.
 So someone like Dirk Nowitzki who shoots like a wing is classified as such and its important to know that when building a team around him.
 Because even if he is a big since he plays like a wing you need another big to complement him.

+So now that the classification was done i wanted to look at using these same stats to compare players regardless of position.
+The reason for this is that some players fit very well with a team and because contracts generally don’t run much longer than 2 or 3 years being able to find similar players is really important for teams to build every year and maintain continuity with their style.

+So using euclidean distance as a measure of similarity i found the most similar player for every player in the dataset.
+I want to note that I only used the 2019/20 season for this because I wanted this to be for active nba players only so that current teams could be able to use this.

 ## Process and Data Gathering

 So to do this i used 2 main things from the nba api and basketball reference page.
 The shooting locations over a 20 year span which can be obtained through the nba api.
 And the yearly per game averages of the players obtained through the basketball reference pages.
 These along with a ton of feature engineering are the biggest factors in the modeling. (more to come in the future including defensive statistics).